-You can view Governor Cuomo’s press release detailing the project here.
+You can view Governor Cuomo’s press release celebrating the opening of Pier 76 here.